Yankees’ Aaron Judge hits third-longest homer of MLB season, a 469-foot shot in first inning vs KC

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-Expert picks & predictions for tonight’s game between the Twins and the Red Sox
+Expert picks & predictions for tonight’s game between the Tigers and the Orioles

 Rotoworld Best Bet